Arts Alliance "Call for Artists" for the Fall Show

 Multiple sibling discounts available upon request.

 The camp is designed to spark visual intelligence by delving into the rich toolbox of the elements of art and design!
 Skills will be increased and visual IQ's will soar!
+All three weeks will be a bit different, and cater to the unique participants' needs.
 If attending both sessions a day, the student should plan to bring a bag lunch.
 A r

-eception will be held on Friday evening from 6:30 - 7:30, to display the art work.
+eception will be held on Friday evenings from 6:30 - 7:30, to display the art work.
 Students can invite guests and will take their art works home afterwards.
 Minimum number needed to hold a camp is 5, and maximum capacity is 12.
-Register at http://www.art-smart-studio.com.
+Register at Art Smart Studio.
 For more information and directions to the camp, call 240-258-7758, or send an email to email@example.com

 Maryland Art Place